LinuxTutorialsUbuntu

 Install AutoMySQLBackup on Ubuntu

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation AutoMySQLBackup in the Ubuntu server.
+I will show you the step-by-step installation AutoMySQLBackup in the Ubuntu server.

 Prerequisites